Dr. Guilherme Gomes

-Selective serotonin reuptake inhibitors (SSRIs) are the most prescribed class of antidepressant drugs.
-However, only 56% to 60% of patients respond to this type of therapy3.
-Moreover, their antidepressant effects only start to show with a delay of about two to four weeks, and many patients report side effects like dry mouth, weight gain, headaches, and loss of sexual desire4.
-The lack of effective therapies for depression can also be attributed to the fact that, even after decades of research, there is no consensus on what causes depression, and which neurobiological mechanisms are affected.
+Selective serotonin reuptake inhibitors (SSRIs) are the most prescribed class of antidepressant.
+However, only 56% to 60% of patients respond to this type of therapy at all3.
+Moreover, these drugs only begin to work after about two to four weeks, and many patients report side effects like dry mouth, weight gain, headaches, and loss of sexual desire4.
+The lack of effective therapies for depression is also due to the fact that even after decades of research, there is still no consensus on what causes it and which neurobiological mechanisms are affected.

 Recall that stress induces changes in neural morphology.
-Could psychedelic compounds have the capacity to revoke such changes in neuronal morphology and whether this may be linked with their therapeutic effects.
-Recently, a study from the lab of David Olson at the University of California, Davis, tackled this question by investigating the effect of psychedelic compounds on neuronal morphology, in terms of dendritic length and branching, as well as spine number and morphology.
-Like tree branches, dendrites are cellular specializations that increase the reach of a given neuron and, thereby, their connectivity (See figure 1).
-Therein, they have shown that psychedelic compounds from distinct classes have the property to increase the number of synaptic contacts, inaugurating a new classification for psychedelic compounds: the psychoplastogens12.
+Could psychedelic compounds have the capacity to reverse such changes, and might this be linked with their therapeutic effects?
+Recently, a study from the lab of David Olson at the University of California, Davis, tackled this question by investigating the effect of psychedelic compounds on neuronal morphology.
+They investigated changes in dendritic length and branching, as well as spine number and morphology.
+Like tree branches, dendrites are cellular “branches” that increase the reach of a given neuron and, thereby, its connectivity (see Figure 1).
+According to Olson’s work, psychedelic compounds from distinct classes have the property to increase the number of synaptic contacts, inaugurating a new substance classification: the psychoplastogens12.

-The term psychoplastogens refers to compounds that have profound psychedelic effects plus the capacity to alter the morphology of neurons.
-In the study of David Olson’s lab12, the authors asked the question of whether psychedelic compounds from different classes (and therefore with distinct pharmacological targets) have the capacity to alter the morphology of neurons, therefore altering the probability of contact between neurons.
-To do that, the group used in-vitro methods, that is they took living neuronal cell cultures from rat brains and incubated them with different concentrations of psychedelic compounds.
-They described that LSD-25, MDMA, DMT, ketamine, psilocin (the active form of psilocybin), and other psychedelic compounds have the potential to induce changes in the number of synaptic contacts, as well as in the structure of neurons, by increasing the number and length of their dendritic branches.
-Moreover, based on the results obtained with the in-vitro experiments, the authors tested whether DMT could also induce alterations on neuronal morphology when injected in a living animal.
-Similar to the in-vitro data, they found that injected DMT also promoted an increase in the number of spines in the prefrontal cortex of rats.
-This effect was accompanied by changes in neuronal activity, demonstrated by electrophysiological recordings of brain slices of rats that received DMT.
+The term “psychoplastogen” refers to compounds that have the capacity to alter the morphology of neurons, also referred to as enhancing neuronal plasticity.
+In the study from David Olson’s lab12, the authors asked whether psychedelic compounds from different classes (and therefore with distinct pharmacological targets) can alter the morphology of neurons, therefore altering the probability of contact between neurons.
+The group used in-vitro methods, meaning they took living neuronal cell cultures from rat brains and incubated them with different concentrations of psychedelic compounds.
+They showed that LSD-25, MDMA, DMT, ketamine, psilocin (the active form of psilocybin), and other psychedelic compounds could induce changes in the number of synaptic contacts, as well as in the structure of neurons, by increasing the number and length of their dendritic branches.
+Moreover, based on the results obtained from the in-vitro experiments, the authors tested whether DMT could also induce alterations of neuronal morphology when injected into a living animal.
+Similar to the in-vitro data, they found that injected DMT also promoted an increase in the number of spines in the rat prefrontal cortex.
+This effect was accompanied by changes in neuronal activity, demonstrated by electrophysiological recordings of brain slices from rats that received DMT.

 Figure 1: A brief explanation of relevant cellular neuroanatomical structures.
 Graphical representation of the major findings from A) Ly and coworkers12 and B) Moda-Sava and coworkers16 – adapted from Beyeler17.